ultralytics/ultralytics/docs/en/integrations/weights-biases.md

 - **Resource Monitoring:** Keep track of CPU, GPU, and memory usage.
 - **Model Artifacts Management:** Easy access and sharing of model checkpoints.

-Explore these features in detail on the [Weights & Biases Dashboard](#key-features-of-the-weights--biases-dashboard).
+Explore these features in detail in the Weights & Biases Dashboard section above.

 ### How can I configure Weights & Biases for YOLOv8 training?